benlaskaris/OpenGL_Renderer/README.md

 # OpengGL

-First basic lession setting up GLFW and GLEW in Xcode and rendering a triangle on the screen.
+First basic lesson setting up GLFW and GLEW in Xcode and rendering a triangle on the screen.